colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Atmosphere (`atmosphere`, `atm`).

-Pascal can be expressed as `kg⋅m−1⋅s−2` and we support expanding (or contracting) any pressure unit to si units.
+Pascal can be expressed as `kg⋅m−1⋅s−2` and we support expanding (or contracting) any pressure unit to SI units.

 The following are also supported: